The pipeline has retained compatibility with respect to the content of Lava-Test-Shell Test Definitions although the submission format has changed:

 support

 has been migrated from V1 for compatibility.
-Other methods of optimising test
+Other methods of optimizing test

 definitions for specific deployments may be implemented in V2 later.